SatelliteShorelines/CoastSeg/README.md

 3. Install geopandas with Conda
    - [Geopandas](https://geopandas.org/en/stable/) has [GDAL](https://gdal.org/) as a dependency so its best to install it with conda.
    - Make sure to install geopandas from the `conda-forge` channel to ensure you get the latest version.
-   - Make sure to install both jupyter and geopandas from the conda forge channel to avoid dependency conflicts
+   - Make sure to install both jupyterlab and geopandas from the conda forge channel to avoid dependency conflicts
      ```bash
-     conda install -c conda-forge jupyter geopandas -y
+     conda install -c conda-forge geopandas jupyterlab -y
      ```
 4. Install the CoastSeg from PyPi
    ```bash